IDBusinessSolutions/IDBS-developer-assessment-application/non-java-option/Level-1/README.md

 Your solution should calculate the Y-value and then compare this to the expected Y-value from the data file.
-Once you have all polynomials being calculated correctly AND you are satisfied with the quality of code you have written (remember production level quality)- **you are ready to submit your solution** - please see *Integration Instructions* below for instructions on submitting your solution.
+Once you have all polynomials being calculated correctly AND you are satisfied with the quality of code you have written (remember production level quality)- **you are ready to submit your solution** - please see *Submiting Your Solution* below for instructions on submitting your solution.

 ### What We're Looking For
 In this assessment exercise we are assessing your design